IDR/deployment/docs/operating-procedures.md

 ## Production IDR

 There are two ways to access the production IDR:
-- Nginx web proxy running on `idr-proxy`.
+- Nginx web proxy running on `idr-proxy`
-- Back-end OMERO.web and OMERO.server running on `idr-omero`.
+- Back-end OMERO.web and OMERO.server running on `idr-omero`

 ### `idr-proxy`